otaviocc/ObsidianMCPServer/README.md

 "Generate a summary prompt for my 'Meeting Notes 2024-01-15' file" → Uses summarizeNote() prompt to create structured analysis

-"Create an action-items focused prompt for my project planning note" → Uses summarizeNote() with focus=.actionItems to extract tasks
+"Analyze my currently active note for action items"
+→ Uses analyzeActiveNote() with focus=.actionItems for the note currently open in Obsidian

+"Create follow-up questions for my research paper"
+→ Uses generateFollowUpQuestions() to create 5 thought-provoking questions

+"Generate 10 questions based on my philosophy notes"
+→ Uses generateFollowUpQuestions() with questionCount=10 for deeper exploration

-"Analyze the tone and mood of my journal entry"
-→ Uses summarizeNote() with focus=.tone to understand emotional context
+"Analyze the tone and mood of my currently open journal entry" → Uses analyzeActiveNote() with focus=.tone to understand emotional context

 "Check grammar and style in my research draft"
 → Uses summarizeNote() with focus=.grammar for writing improvements